okp4/docker-images/dockerfiles/cosmos-exporter/README.md

 # Cosmos-Exporter

-An exporter used to get blockchain metrics from the validators.
+An exporter used to get cosmos based blockchain metrics from a runnning node.
-It queries nodes to extract informations concerning validators and wallets.
+It queries a node to extract informations concerning:
+- The blockchain network in general
+- Some specific validators and wallets.

 ## Common configuration args